Logiqx/gps-wizard/docs/gpx/issues/garmin.md

 Notes:

-- Garmin GPX files include a bad schema location which refers to http://www.topografix.com/GPX/11.xsd  instead of http://www.topografix.com/GPX/1/1/gpx.xsd
+- Incorrect schema location which refers to http://www.topografix.com/GPX/11.xsd  instead of http://www.topografix.com/GPX/1/1/gpx.xsd
-- This schemaLocation issue is not detected by online validation tools because the XSD is pasted into the web page.
+- This schemaLocation issue is not detected by online validation tools because the XSD is pasted directly into the web page.
-- Garmin also omit the schema locations of GpxExtensions and TrackpointExtension
+- Garmin also omit the schema locations of GpxExtensions and TrackpointExtension.

-### Missing Elements
+#### Missing Elements

+A variety of activity types would benefit from the following trackpoint elements:

+- "speed" using TrackPointExtension v2 for GPX 1.1
+- "course" using TrackPointExtension v2 for GPX 1.1

-The following trackpoint elements would be very useful in windsurfing tracks:
+The following trackpoint elements would also be very useful in windsurfing / speedsurfing tracks:

 - "sat" which is standard to GPX 1.0 and GPX 1.1
 - "hdop" which is standard to GPX 1.0 and GPX 1.1

-- "speed" using TrackPointExtension v2 for GPX 1.1
-- "course" using TrackPointExtension v2 for GPX 1.1
+Notes:

-Note: Speed and course are available in FIT files so they could also be included in GPX files.
+- Speed and course are already available in FIT files so they could also be included in GPX files.
+- Satellites and HDOP may not be so easy (or even possible) as they may not be available to Garmin Connect.

-### Precision
+#### Precision

-GPX files created by Garmin often include unnecessary levels of precision, far exceeding that of the GPS chips.
+GPX files created by Garmin often include ridiculously high levels of precision, far exceeding that of modern GNSS chips.

-- "lat" and "lon" = 29 decimal places but 8 decimal places is mm precision at the equator.
+- "lat" and "lon" = often 29 decimal places but 8 decimal places is mm precision at the equator.
 - "ele" = 23 decimal places but 3 decimal places is mm precision.

 ### Recommendations

+#### GPX Compliance

-- Fix the schema location of the XSD for GPX 1.1 so that SAXCount does not report "fatal error during schema scan".
+- Fix the schema location of the XSD for GPX 1.1 so that [SAXCount](https://www.topografix.com/gpx_validation.asp) does not report "fatal error during schema scan".

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>